 It was only after seeing a copy of this and Superman IV at my local library that I decided, what the heck?
 Why not give it another try?
+I took it home and last night just watched III for the first time since I was a kid, and I’m glad I did.
+Surprisingly, I actually really enjoyed it!

 The only things I remembered about the movie from years ago were Clark going back to Smallville, which was still cool, and Richard Pryor in much of the movie, which was still lame.
 Both are present in this movie, but unlike how I had remembered it, the lame does not completely overpower the cool.